-- But includes answers for each transaction to the questions: - When: a date range - Where: location where kept - including information about it e.g. House Wettin, Saxon Royal House - Who: owned it having obtained it - including information about them e.g. Prince, Italian - - Including more information e.g. during the revolution - Had there been damage or modification then also the questions: - How : has the asset changed - What : changed it, e.g. a blow from a hammer
+- So, in this case, Provenance is a list of transactions - But includes answers for each transaction to the questions: - When : a date range - Where : location where kept - including information about it e.g. House Wettin, Saxon Royal House - Who : owned it having obtained it - including information about them e.g. Prince, Italian - Why : it changed hands by inheritance, purchase or theft Including more information e.g. during the revolution - Had there been damage or modification then also the questions: - How : has the asset changed - What : changed it, e.g. a blow from a hammer